lifeisstillgood/softwaremind/docs/newbook/intro.rst

 that management is disaggregated and the communication value is much much lower

+also primary skill set is learning that is the provle we have is one we have never seen before in this configuretion so gonaway learn prqxtise and then come back and fix its not a 9-5 job - its a consuktancy so the idea of agile or management or bums on seats is ... off

 * THoery of firm / how organisations will change
 * software is disaggeegating management